dlhamilton/Whats-Cooking/README.md

 #### User profile search
 A user will be able to search and view the profile of a user that has not published a recipe.
 This would require a new page which will show all of the users that are authenticated on the system and allow users to search and filter out users.

+#### Nutritional Values
+Allow users to see the nutritional values of meals.
+This will require it to be checked by an official source.

 ***

 ## Technologies Used